-Newt Palm repeated as Modified Champion driving the L&M car to 4 wins, including the 50 lap event in May.
-Dick Caso led the division with 8 wins.
-Among Don Collins' 6 wins were a 50 lapper, a 75 lapper and the season-ending Fall Championship 100 event in October.
+Newt Palm repeated as Modified Champion driving the L&M car to 4 wins, including a 50 lap event in June.
+Dick Caso led the division with 8 wins which included winning every other Modified race from mid-June to mid-August.
+Don Collins won 6 times, including a 50 lapper, a 75 lapper and the season-ending Fall Championship 100 event in October.
 Dick Dunn won once and finished runner-up to Palm in the point standings.

-"The Norwalk Night Rider" Bill Sweet drove the Bob Horn #81 car to a division best 10 Daredevil victories to take his second straight track title.
-He won 3 features in a row during August.
-Howard "Jiggs" Beetham won twice and finished runner-up to Sweet in the championship standings for the 2nd consecutive season.
-The Daredevil division's popularity continued to grow and their features were increased to 20 laps for the 1968 season.
+“The Norwalk Night Rider” Bill Sweet drove the #81 car to a division best 10 Daredevil victories to take his second straight track title.
+He won 3 weeks in a row during August.
+Jiggs Beetham won twice and finished runner-up to Sweet in the championship standings for the 2nd consecutive season.
+The longest race of the year was scheduled for 40 laps over 4th of July weekend.
+It was shortened to 39 laps because of curfew and was won by Peter Church.
+The Daredevil division’s popularity continued to grow and their features were increased to 20 laps for the 1968 season.
 Still widely competitive, there were 13 different winners during the season.

 Russ Klar and Johnny Coy won the two 20 lap ARDC midget events held during the year.
 Coy would go on to win the ARDC Championship -the first of four he would win over the next 5 seasons.